logich/delcom-stoplight-mac/README.md

 A perl script is also included that will monitor Lync for Mac and update the light color based on the status of the user.
 Diagnostic logging must be enabled in Lync for Mac for this to work.
 The script requires the File::Tail module be installed on your system (e.g. cpan -e 'install File::Tail').

+An applescript app is also included that will read the availability displayed in in the Lync app window and change the stoplight every 60 seconds to match.
+It does not require lync diagnotsic logging to be enabled but does need to have accessability features turned, and the applescript app exlicitly granted permissions in the privacy and security preference pane..

 Usage
 =====